-Incident management is one of the three (3) clusters in the qualification BSB30719 Certificate III in Work Health and Safety that is delivered and assessed by Master Builders Association of Victoria (RTO no 3935).
+Incident management is an accredited short course that is delivered and assessed by Master Builders Association of Victoria (RTO no 3935).
 For detailed information about this accredited short course, click on the Course Information Sheet.

-It is highly recommended that you enrol and complete Cluster 1 Introduction to health and safety before enrolling in this Cluster 2 or this cluster (Cluster 3).
-This is due to the assumed legal and regulatory knowledge that is provided in detail during the first cluster.
+It is highly recommended that you enrol and complete the short course- Introduction to health and safety before enrolling in Incident Management.
+This is due to the assumed legal and regulatory knowledge that is provided in detail within Introduction to health and safety .

 Units of competency